 Some languages spoken include Tagalog, Filipino, Chinese, Arabic, Spanish, Samoan and Indian languages such as Malayalam and Hindi.

-Read more about What We Offer at Holy Family and Take a Virtual Tour of our school.
+Read more about What We Offer at Holy Family.

 Catholic schools have a long and proud history in the Australian educational landscape.
 Originally established by orders of brothers, nuns and priests in the nineteenth century, they are now almost entirely staffed and led by lay people.